Robo-91/javascriptClock/README.md

 ## Usage

-> Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.

-## Contributors

-> Here list the people who have contributed to this project. (ignore this section, if its a solo project)
+> Link to the demo page will go here

 ## License

-This project uses the following license: [<license_name>](<link>).
+This project uses the following license: [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html).